jdudekay/WarpSpeed/README.md

 As it currently stands there are no further statistics which **WarpSpeed** can reliably extract.

 ## Miscellaneous
+### WarpDrive

+If **WarpSpeed** is started with a .pdf named *rmrtver.pdf* within the /WarpSpeed/ directory, **WarpDrive** will automatically engage and compare the list of guests contained within the .pdf to user-created Package Description files contained within the /WarpSpeed/tools/packages/ directory and will generate a report indicating which, if any, of these guests had purchased a package that would require additional action from the front desk.

+All Package Description files used by **WarpSpeed** will be .txt filetype and have the following format:

+PKG_LIST
+NAME AND DESCRIPTION OF PACKAGE
+99RATE

 ### Updating WarpSpeed

 At the main prompt asking which date you're doing Night Audit for, enter "update" (Without quotations) and the program will update itself to the latest released version and close itself.